Example: [Collected on the Internet, 1999]

 Though a few libraries have experienced settling problems, none of them was the result of an addle-brained architect who left out the key calculation regarding the weight of the library's holdings.

 Libraries (and other buildings) have been known to experience sinkage for other causes, though.
 One real sinking library in Sweetwater County, Wyoming, was built in 1977 on a site that had once been a cemetery.
 Though the firm hired to run soil tests on the proposed site certified the location as suitable for building, they were shortly thereafter proved wrong once the facility erected there began to sink.
-A 1988 suit filed against that firm was barred because of the 10-year statute of limitations on such
+A 1988 suit filed against that firm was barred because of the

 The Homer Babbidge Library at the University of Connecticut at Storrs has been plagued with problems since its erection in 1978, suffering from a bulging brick facade and concrete floors sagging under their own weight.
 Five different contractors worked on those walls, and a common suspicion was that the concrete used in the floor pour had been watered.
 Engineers and architects blamed the problems on design flaws, substandard materials, and shoddy workmanship; meanwhile, the edifice underwent an $18 million repair project in 1995 to correct its problems.